Erdmus/sequel/README.md

-Add polygon regions drawing support in object-counting.md and minor docs update (#8885)
+Add https://youtu.be/96NkhsV-W1U to docs and heatmaps fix (#7944)